 Tokina 28-70mm f/2.8 AT-X AF vs AT-X PRO 28-80mm 1:2.8 280 AF.
-Compare Test

-Tokina 28-70mm f/2.8 AT-X AF vs AT-X PRO 28-80mm 1:2.8 280 AF.
 Sharpness test

-All photos taken at the aperture f/2,8 in manual focus mode with confirmation on the green point.
-For the purity of the experiment the second model used in the range of 28-70 mm only.
+All photos were taken at the aperture f/2,8 in manual focus mode with confirmation on the green point.
+For the purity of the experiment, the second model was used in the range of 28-70 mm only.

 Sharpen in the near field in the center of the frame